Remembering The Infamous Day When John F. Kennedy Was Murdered

 November 22 is a day that “will live in infamy.”
 It is the anniversary of the day President John F. Kennedy was shot and killed while visiting Dallas, Texas.
-November 22, 1963.
+Dateline: November 22, 1963.

 Coincidentally for my class at Carnell Elementary School, we were in the auditorium watching a televised science show when the news broke in.

-I will never forget my fourth-grade stunned reaction to hearing that the president (who my parents idolized) was shot.
+I will never forget my fourth-grade stunned reaction to hearing that the President (who my parents idolized) was shot.
 The vision is so clear, it could have happened yesterday.